JIllWesterfelhaus/Node-Jest-Inquirer-EmployeeSummary/README.md

 This app is complete.

 ## Demonstration Videos and Image

+This app generates HTML in Node.
 Please see this link for video demonstrating the generation of HTML:  https://youtu.be/JygOPosMV5o

 Please see this link for video demostrating passing of tests:  https://youtu.be/rI3hfITU-b0